Hоw to Make a Mobile Conference or Event App: Features and Costs

-One more thing: don’t forget that users should be able to schedule your event in their external calendars (Google, Facebook) with just a few taps.
+One more thing: don’t forget that users should be able to schedule your event in their external calendars (Google Calendar, Facebook Calendar) with just a few taps.
 Now these apps are essential for personal event planning.

 You can improve UX with a built-in countdown timer that shows how much time is left before your event starts.

 A lot of people will make a final decision on whether to attend your event or not after viewing its program.
 If it includes something interesting, something that resonates with them, they will definitely try to find an opportunity to come.